jordeguevara/Testing/README.md

 ### Tips
 We should explict names for the the api end routes (ex '/myRoute')

-Develop great documentettion for our APIs, can be automated with postman testing suite
+Develop great documentation for our APIs, can be automated with postman testing suite

 Dont use version number in the name of the endpoint, unless no other choice